timdewild/heat-equation-rod/README.md

 # Heat Equation for 1-Dimensional Rod
 In this animation (made using the [`matnimation`](https://github.com/timdewild/matnimation/tree/main) module), we model the cooling of a 1-dimensional metal rod, subject to different boundary conditions (BCs).
 Of course, 1-dimensional rods do not exist, but this is a very good approximation for rods whose thickness $d$ is much smaller then their length $L$.
 The location along the rod is indicated by the coordinate $x$ and we work in units such that the rod has unit length and extents over $x\in [0,1]$.
 The temperature along the rod at a given moment in time $t$ is denoted by $u(x,t)$.
 An example animation is given directly below, for more details and examples read the rest of the documentation.

+The animation captures the following scenario: you have a metal rod and heat it in the middle (using a lighter, for example).
+After you stop heating the metal, you wish to find out how the heat flows through the rod and how the temperature distribution changes over time.
+The animation starts at the moment you turn of the lighter and the temperature distribution looks like a bell curve, peaking at the place where the lighter was.
+The three panels show the following:
+- **Panel 1:** shows the time-evolution of the temperature profile along the rod.
+- **Panel 2:** shows how the temperature in the rod changes by means of a heatmap, with vectors showing how the heat flows on top.
+- **Panel 3:** shows how atoms vibrate in the lattice and how these vibrations react to the changing temperature distribution.

+More details are given the rest of the documentation.

 https://github.com/timdewild/heat-equation-rod/assets/93600756/b446ba26-cad3-4a81-be8a-be11a59d7828

 # Contents